Leonid Krasin: Career

 Martyn Liadov, who led the Moscow Bolsheviks in 1905–06, said in memoirs published in 1928 that Krasin organised the bank robberies conducted by Bolsheviks to raise funds, and participated in planning the 1907 Tiflis bank robbery, in Yerevan Square, during which forty people were killed and fifty injured.
 Liadov also said that the bomb used to blow up the home of the Russian Prime Minister, Pyotr Stolypin in 1906 was made under Krasin's direction.

 Yuri Felshtinsky identified Leonid Krasin as the most likely assassin of Savva Morozov, who died on 26 May 1905 in Cannes, France, by gunshot wound.

 In summer 1907, Krasin clashed with Lenin over whether the Bolsheviks should participate in elections to the Third Duma.
 During a conference near Vyborg, in July 1907, Krasin and Alexander Bogdanov led the call for a boycott.
 Lenin refused to concede, and the Bolshevik faction split, with Krasin supporting the Vpered faction.
 Lenin, who was usually acerbic in such circumstances, remained complimentary towards Krasin, and continued to exhort him to rejoin the Party.

 In 1908, Krasin was arrested in Russian-controlled Finland and held in Vyborg Vyborg prison|prison for 30 days.
 Released due to the lack of evidence against him, he emigrated to Berlin, gave up revolutionary activity and focused on his career as an engineer, working for Siemens.
 In 1912, he was appointed manager of their Moscow office, and in 1914 was made managing director of the Russian subsidiary, based in Saint Petersburg.
 By now a wealthy man, he was approached by a mutual friend, George Soloman, who asked for a donation for Lenin.
 Krasin reportedly told him: "Lenin doesn't deserve help.
 He's a destructive type and you can never tell what wild scheme will suddenly emanate from his Tatar skull.
 To hell with him!"

-During 1917, Krasin supported the Provisional Government, predicting that a Bolshevik revolution would bring a "rush headlong into anarchy", but early in 1918 he returned to the fold and rejoined the Bolsheviks. though he was appalled by the Red Terror in September 1918, telling his wife that it was "one of the most disgusting acts of neo-Bolsheviks ...
+During 1917, Krasin supported the Provisional Government, predicting that a Bolshevik revolution would bring a "rush headlong into anarchy", but early in 1918 he returned to the fold and rejoined the Bolsheviks.
+He was appalled by the Red Terror in September 1918, telling his wife that it was "one of the most disgusting acts of neo-Bolsheviks ...
 I had to fight for the release of at least thirty engineers - not a pleasant or easy job."

 In the Russian Bolshevik government Krasin served as People's Commissar of Foreign Trade from 1920 to 1924.